biasmv/pv/doc/mol.rst

 Obtaining and Creating Molecular Structures
 -----------------------------------------------------------------------------------------

 The most common way to construct :class:`molecules <pv.mol.Mol>` is through one of the io functions.
-For example, to import the structure from a PDB file, use :func:`io.pdb`.
+For example, to import the structure from a PDB file, use :func:`pv.io.pdb`.
 The whole structure, or a subset thereof can then be displayed on the screen by using one of the :ref:`rendering functions<pv.viewer.rendering>`.

 The following code example fetches a PDB file from PDB.org imports it and displays the chain with name 'A' on the screen.
 For more details on how to create subsets, see :ref:`pv.mol.creating-views`.